Biden, Trump snipe from road and rails after debate chaos

-PITTSBURGH (AP) — President Donald Trump and Democrat Joe Biden kept up their debate-stage sniping from the road and the rails on Wednesday, fighting for working-class voters in the Midwest while both parties — and the debate commission, too — sought to deal with the most chaotic presidential faceoff in memory.
+PITTSBURGH (AP) — President Donald Trump and Democrat Joe Biden kept up their debate-stage sniping from the road and the rails, fighting for working-class voters in the Midwest while both parties — and the debate commission, too — sought to deal with the most chaotic presidential faceoff in memory.

 Less than 12 hours after the wild debate concluded, Biden called Trump’s behavior in the prime-time confrontation a “a national embarrassment.”
-The Democratic challenger launched his most aggressive day on the campaign trail all year, with eight stops planned for a train tour that began mid-morning in Cleveland and was ending 10 hours later in western Pennsylvania.
-Trump was to address voters and donors in Minnesota late in the day.
+The Democratic challenger launched his most aggressive day on the campaign trail all year, with eight stops on train tour that began mid-morning in Cleveland and ended 10 hours later in western Pennsylvania.
+Trump proclaimed his debate performance a smashing success during a Wednesday evening rally in Duluth, Minnesota.

+“Last night I did what the corrupt media has refused to do,” Trump said.
+“I held Joe Biden accountable for his 47 years of failure.”

 Biden balanced criticism of Trump with a call for national unity.

-“If elected, I’m not going to be a Democratic president, I’m going to be an American president,” Biden said at the Cleveland train station.
-As his tour moved into Pittsburgh, he accused Trump of never accepting responsibility for his mistakes, promising, “I’ll always tell you the truth.
+“If elected, I’m not going to be a Democratic president.
+I’m going to be an American president,” Biden said at the Cleveland train station.
+As his tour moved into Pittsburgh, he accused Trump of never accepting responsibility for his mistakes and promised, “I’ll always tell you the truth.
 And when I’m wrong, I’ll say so.”

-“It was an exciting evening.
-I see the ratings were very high and it was good to be there,” Trump said.
+“If you ever became president you have to deal with some of the toughest people in the world,” Trump said at his Duluth rally.
+“And Chris Wallace is very very easy by comparison.”

-The first of three scheduled debates between Trump and Biden deteriorated into bitter taunts and chaos the night before as the Republican president repeatedly interrupted his Democratic rival with angry jabs thatovershadowed any substantive discussion of the crises including the coronavirus threatening the nation.
+The first of three scheduled debates between Trump and Biden deteriorated into bitter taunts and chaos Tuesday night as the Republican president repeatedly interrupted his Democratic rival with angry jabs thatovershadowed any substantive discussion of the crises threatening the nation.

 Trump refused anew to say whether he would accept the results of the election, calling on his supporters to scrutinize voting procedures at the polls — something that critics warned could easily cross into voter intimidation.